jeanyyyyy/fastfind/README.md

 # fastfind
-A CLI tool that simplifies Linux 'find' syntax built in Java.
+Linux 'find' wrapper.
+The goal of this project is to make the syntax easier and faster to type.
 Note that this is a beginner project, so things may not work as intended.

 ### Installation:
 1. git clone https://github.com/jeanyyyyy/fastfind